alldayiwonder/ny_caa_permitParser/README.md

 <h1> New York State Clean Air Act Permit Parser </h1>

+Dependencies:
-Dependencies: pdftotext (for mac: brew install poppler)
+pdftotext (for mac: brew install poppler) pandas

 <h4> Background: </h4>
 Industrial facilities that emit contaminants to the air in New York State, unless specifically exempted, are required to obtain a Title V permit, a state facility permit, or a registration certificate from the New York State Department of Environmental Conservation as required under the Clean Air Act (CAA).
 Issued permits become final after a required public notice and comment period and are renewed regularly.
 These documents hold a variety of information about the facility, including specifics on pollution limitations, controls, and/or monitoring requirements.
 This information is used every day by organizations, government, researchers, and others to understand a given facility.